 How does orthodontic treatment work?

 Braces use steady gentle pressure to gradually move teeth into their proper positions.
-The brackets that are placed on your teeth and the archwire that connects them are the main components.
-When the archwire is placed into the brackets,it tries to return to its original shape.
+The brackets placed on your teeth are the main components, as well as the archwire that connects them.
+When the archwire is placed into the brackets, it tries to return to its original shape.
 As it does so, it applies pressure to move your teeth to their new, more ideal positions.

 How long does orthodontic treatment take?

 Treatment times vary on a case-by-case basis, but the average time is from one to two years.
-Actual treatment time can be affected by rate of growth and severity of the correction necessary.
+In addition, rate of growth and severity of the necessary correction may affect actual treatment time.

 Do braces hurt?

 The placement of bands and brackets on your teeth does not hurt.
-Once your braces are placed and connected with the archwires you may feel some soreness of your teeth for one to four days.
+However, once your braces are placed and connected with the archwires you may feel some soreness of your teeth for one to four days.

 Will braces interfere with playing sports?